Spencer W. Kimball: Marriage and early career (1917–1925)

-Career and stake presidency (1925–43)
+Career and stake presidency (1925–1943)

-In 1925, Kimball and Joseph W. Greenhalgh, a Latter-day Saint businessman who served as a bishop in one of the local wards, began a small securities business making and purchasing loans from local businesses and individuals.
+In 1925, Kimball and Joseph W. Greenhalgh, a Latter-day Saint businessman who served as a bishop in a local ward, began a small securities business making and purchasing loans from local businesses and individuals.
 By 1927, the business became independent, and after investing $150 of his own money in the business, Kimball began running it full-time in Safford, Arizona, as the Kimball–Greenhalgh Agency, dealing in local insurance, real estate, debt collection, and bonds.
 The business suffered greatly during the Great Depression and lost much of its capital between 1930 and 1933.
 Through continued work and re-investment of profits, it survived the Great Depression and became increasingly successful during the late 1930s and early 1940s.
 By 1943, Kimball's initial $150 investment in the agency was worth nearly $100,000.

 Kimball was active in many civic organizations, including the Parent-Teacher Association, city council, Red Cross, Boy Scouts, and he was elected leader of the Arizona Rotary Club in 1936.
 Kimball had achieved record success in organizing new Rotary Club chapters, and the Arizona membership voted to pay for him and his wife to travel to the club's 1936 international convention in Nice, France.
 They went by train to Chicago and then to Montreal, where their oldest son, Spencer L., was serving as an LDS missionary.
 They traveled on a week-long passage on an ocean liner to Le Havre.
 From there, they visited Paris, Monte Carlo, Genoa, Rome, Pompeii, Florence, Venice, Vienna, the Swiss Alps, Belgium, the Netherlands, and London.